 - Identify retirement goals

-- Begin outlining a map to achieve those goals
+- Map out a plan to achieve those goals

 Reset: Moving Forward After a Life Change

-Divorce among people over age 40 is on the rise – the rate has doubled for those aged 50 and over since the 1990s – and women typically lose ground financially after a marriage ends.
-Older women also face discrimination at work, and in the hiring process.
+Divorce among people over age 40 is on the rise – the rate has doubled for those aged 50 and over since the 1990s – and women are the ones who typically lose ground financially after a marriage ends.
+Older women also face discrimination at work and in the hiring process.
 And many women still delegate financial management to their partner, so if they are suddenly on their own, finances are part of the change.
 All of these factors can shatter women’s confidence in their prospects for a secure future after divorce, widowhood, or the loss of a job.

-In this 60-90 minute session for women experiencing life changes, Kelley Holland blends her financial perspective and social intelligence to help participants:
+In this 45- to 60-minute session for women experiencing life changes, Kelley Holland blends her financial perspective and social intelligence to help participants: